mhusm/maps-boilerplate-2018/howto.md

 * (Optional) sign up for the [student pack](https://education.github.com/pack).
 * Generate an SSH key following [these instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * Ask your team mate who created the project to add you as a project member on Github.

+### Clone the project from Github
+* Open VS Code.
+* Open the folder where you want to have your project.
+* Go to the project on Github and press the green *Copy or Download* button.
+Copy the SSH URL.
+* In VS Code open a terminal (View=>Terminal).
+In a terminal we can execute commands.
+* Execute the following command in the terminal: git clone <your project url>
+* Now you should have your project in VS code and you can look at the files.

 ## Looking at the project in the browser